GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Artificial intelligence is the science of making machines do things that would require intelligence if done by men.
+> ### A programming systems product takes about nine times as much effort as the component programs written separately for private use.
 >
-> ~ *Marvin Minsky*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts